x811zou/BEASTIE/README.md

 ### Summary of steps
 Multiple steps are needed to identify gene level ASE.
 Broadly, these steps are:

-* Step1: Gene-level pileup read counts generation.
-Using STAR 2Pass EndtoEnd alignment mode with WASP filtering for RNAseq fastq data alignment, and extract heterozygous sites from VCF files for samtools mpile up.
+* Pre-step: Gene-level pileup read counts generation.
+We recommend using STAR 2Pass EndtoEnd alignment mode with WASP filtering for RNAseq fastq data alignment, and extract heterozygous sites from VCF files for samtools mpile up.
+Extract allele frequency information for each heterozygous variant, and obtain linkage equlibirum information for each pair of consecutive heterozygous variants.
-* Step2: BEASTIE model input data preparation.
-Parsing pileup read counts by using the faster adopted python script from [ASEreadCounter](https://github.com/gimelbrantlab/ASEReadCounter_star).
+* Step1: BEASTIE model input data preparation.
+Parsing pileup read counts by our faster version python script originally adopting from [ASEreadCounter](https://github.com/gimelbrantlab/ASEReadCounter_star).
-* Step3: Identification of genes with ASE by running BEASTIE.
+* Step2: Identification of genes with ASE.
+Parsing BEASTIE model output with customized significance cutoff.

 ![alt text](workflow_figure/steps.png "steps")